-- Villainous Friendship: Strannix, Commander Krill, and Daumer all seem to have fun time together.
+- Villainous Friendship: Strannix, Commander Krill, and Daumer all seem to have a fun time together.

 - Villain Ball: Ruthlessly Averted.
-Prior to the Villainous Breakdown both Strannix and Krill refuse to pick up the ball, with the worst decisions being the incident where Krill provokes Rybeck and throws him in the meat locker (which is petty and stupid, but he had no way of knowing that this could impact his plan) and only sending a couple men to the kitchen at the start (which is understandable as they had no idea how dangerous Ryback was).
+Prior to the Villainous Breakdown both Strannix and Krill refuse to pick up the ball, with the worst decisions being the incident where Krill provokes Rybeck and throws him in the meat locker (which is petty and stupid, but he had no way of knowing that this could impact his plan) and only sending a couple men to the kitchen at the start (which is understandable as they had no idea how dangerous Ryback was - and Krill still insisted two guys wasn't enough).
 After that, Strannix orders his men into roving patrols, reporting in regularly, not to pursue Ryback into unsecured areas, to immediately call for backup should anything happen, the sub has backup anti-air weapons used to take out the SEAL Team, Krill smartly figures that putting the crew in danger will create a situation where they can take out Ryback, and they notice Ryback trying to sabotage the submarine.